baotran001/CMPE131_Project/meetings.md

 - Team updates
   - Hieu <work completed and next task>
-  - Cathleen <work completed and next task>
+  - Cathleen created a branch and will work on 2 use cases next.
   - Kolby <work completed and next task>
-  - Baotran made a repository and will work on 2 use cases next
+  - Baotran made a repository and will work on 2 use cases next.

 - Group project summary
   A github repository was made and branches were pushed up.